elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

  * You can apply Findbug plugin in build.gradle

- * That’s the only required step needed to support Findbugs analysis
+ * That's the only required step needed to support Findbugs analysis
 <br/>

  ```